mfathiabdallah/mfathiabdallah.github.io/index.md

   <div>

 <p style="color: red;">
-We are happy to support applications for scholarships and fellowships such as Marie Curie, DFF, Novo Nordisk Foundation, Villum Foundation, and others.
+We are open to support applications for scholarships and fellowships such as Marie Curie, DFF, Novo Nordisk Foundation, Villum Foundation, and others.
 </p>

 <h4>Areas of interest</h4>